 Send briefs to firstname.lastname@example.org.
 Briefs are printed free of charge, as space allows.

-Hospice volunteers are now needed
+Hospice volunteers needed

 HeartsWay Hospice of Northeast Texas is looking for volunteers to serve the Marshall community.
 Hospice volunteers visit patients, help out in the Marshall office and help with special events in the community.

 To become a volunteer, contact Rex Fennell, director of volunteer services for HeartsWay Hospice of Northeast Texas, at email@example.com or 903-295-1680.

 The Marshall Lions Club has several drop off locations for donations of used eyeglasses.
 They include: Meadowbrook Funeral Home, 1804 S. Washington Ave.; The Life Center, 612 S. Grove St.; Harrison County Courthouse, 200 W. Houston St.; Dr. Kenny Hall’s Office, 405 E. Pinecrest Drive; and Walmart Vision Center, 1701 E. End Blvd N.

 Texas Home Health Hospice needs volunteers to offer patient companionship, family support and office assistance.
 For information, email firstname.lastname@example.org or call Kristi Buckrell at 903-234-0943.

 The quilt and crafts club, sponsored by the Harrison County Extension Office, will meet at 1:30 p.m. every first and third Tuesday at the Harrison County Extension Office, 102 W. Houston St. in Marshall.
 For more information, call 903-935-8414.